If your dog drinks tap water, you need to know the answer to this question …

 Give about ¼ tsp per 10 lbs of body weight per day.

-Chlorella is a superfood that’s also known for its ability to bind toxins and help remove them from the body.
+Chlorella is known for its ability to bind toxins and help remove them from the body.

 Start out slowly and build up to 1 gram of chlorella daily for small dogs and up to 3 grams for larger dogs.

 Other herbs said to help remove fluoride from the body include …

 - Cayenne (not too much – it’s very spicy)